Mohammad8921/HayesRoth/README.md

 # HayesRoth
-In this project, I was implemented a voting classfier based on decision tree, because the features aren't linealy seperable.
-The classifer has accuracy 0.89 on the test set.
+In this project, I implemented a voting classifier based on decision trees, because the features aren't linearly separable.
+The classifier has an accuracy of 0.89 on the test set.